Happ, Encarnacion boost Yankees over Red Sox 5-1

 Gary Sanchez greeted reliever Colten Brewer by lofting a flyball down the right field line.
 As three Boston fielders — first baseman Mitch Moreland, second baseman Brock Holt and Martinez — converged on the ball, it dropped just inside the line and bounced into the stands for a ground-rule double, scoring LeMahieu and Gregorius.

-Martinez, normally Boston’s designated hitter, played the outfield while Jackie Bradley Jr. got a day off.
+Martinez, normally Boston’s designated hitter, played the outfield while Jackie Bradley Jr., a left-handed hitter, got a day off against the left-handed Happ.

+“I never played there, but I have shagged around that time.
+It’s pretty tough,” Red Sox manager Alex Cora said of the right field sun.
+“The ball never came out.
+It was hit hard so he didn’t have time to adjust.
+He put his hand up and all that.
+I think the ball hit his glove, I think.”

+“As an outfielder you got to take charge on that one,” Cora said of the Sanchez play.
-Encarnacion hit the next pitch for his 32nd home run and 11th with the Yankees for a 4-0 lead.

-The Yankees added a run in the ninth when Sanchez was hit a pitch with two outs and Encarnacion followed with an RBI double to deep center field.
+Encarnacion hit the next pitch for his 32nd home run of the season, making it 4-0.
+It’s his 11th with the Yankees since coming over from Seattle in June.
+The Yankees added a run in the ninth when Sanchez was hit by a pitch with two outs and Encarnacion followed with an RBI double to deep center field.

-The Red Sox used eight pitchers, a day after employing seven in their win.
+“When he gets hot, I haven’t seen many better hitters in the game,” Happ said, noting that Encarnacion missed most of August with a wrist injury.
+“For just coming back, it’s been awesome.”

 AIN’T IT GRAND

-Xander Bogaerts’ fourth-inning single was the 1,000th hit of his career.
+Bogaerts’ fourth-inning single was the 1,000th hit of his career.
 He is the 32nd player to reach the milestone for the Red Sox, but just the third to do so before turning 27, joining Hall of Famers Tris Speaker and Bobby Doerr.

 TRAINER’S ROOM

 Yankees: RHP Luis Severino (right shoulder rotator cuff inflammation, lat injury) threw 50 pitches plus five more in the bullpen Friday in a second rehab outing with Double-A Trenton.
-Manager Aaron Boone said the team will map out a plan for what’s next for him… 3B Gio Urshela (left groin injury) will likely be active for Sunday’s game but Boone isn’t sure if he will start…RHP Dellin Betances (right shoulder impingement, lat injury) had his first rehab outing Friday for Trenton and is expected to pitch again on Monday… OF Aaron Hicks (right flexor strain) had another MRI, which checked out well.
+Boone said the team will map out a plan for what’s next for him… 3B Gio Urshela (left groin injury) will likely be active for Sunday’s game but Boone isn’t sure if he will start…RHP Dellin Betances (right shoulder impingement, lat injury) had his first rehab outing Friday for Trenton and is expected to pitch again on Monday… OF Aaron Hicks (right flexor strain) had another MRI, which checked out well.
 But Boone said Hicks’ season could be in jeopardy after a setback in his rehab.

-Red Sox: Manager Alex Cora said that LHP David Price (cyst left wrist) was scheduled to throw from flat ground.
+Red Sox: Cora said that LHP David Price (cyst left wrist) was scheduled to throw from flat ground.

 UP NEXT